domu904/katanspec/README.md

 ##Installing vim plugins

 - set up your vimrc (Here is what mine looks like, you can customize yours more specifially later).
-To get the location for your vimrc file, refer to [this StackOverflow answer](http://stackoverflow.com/questions/8977649/how-to-locate-the-vimrc-file-used-by-vim-editor), the default location should be `C:\Program Files (x86)\vim\_vimrc`.
+To get the location for your vimrc file, refer to [this StackOverflow answer](http://stackoverflow.com/questions/8977649/how-to-locate-the-vimrc-file-used-by-vim-editor), the default location should be `C:\Users\USERNAME\_vimrc` (no extension) (you can create one here if it doesn't exist).

 <pre>
 set term=xterm "this will give > 16 bit colors